The Best & Worst Foods for Neuropathy: A Diet Guide for Nerve Health

 Enjoy fruit with breakfast, or as a snack, instead of sweets or processed snacks.

-What to Avoid: Foods That Can Worsen Neuropathy
+Foods That May Worsen Neuropathy Symptoms

 These foods can increase inflammation, interfere with circulation, or aggravate blood sugar—making neuropathy symptoms worse or harder to manage.